 - Regardless of income, everyone qualifies for a Roth Individual 401k.
-In 2015, you can’t fully contribute to a Roth IRA if your adjusted gross income exceeds $183,000 if you file a joint tax return with your spouse.
+In 2015 and 2016, you can’t fully contribute to a Roth IRA if your adjusted gross income exceeds $183,000 if you file a joint tax return with your spouse.
 If you are married filing jointly and your earned income is between $183,001 and $193,000, your 2015 Roth IRA contribution limit phases out.
-In 2015, you can’t contribute fully to a Roth IRA if your adjusted gross income exceeds $116,000 if you file as single or head of household.
-If your earned income is somewhere between $116,001 and $131,000 then your 2015 Roth IRA contribution limit phases out.
+In 2015 and 2016, you can’t contribute fully to a Roth IRA if your adjusted gross income exceeds $116,000 if you file as single or head of household.
+If your earned income is somewhere between $116,001 and $131,000 then your 2015 and 2016 Roth IRA contribution limit phases out.

 How much can I contribute to a Roth Individual 401k annually?

 The 2015 and 2016 Roth Individual 401k contribution limit is $18,000 and $24,000 if age 50 or older.

 Can the profit sharing portion of an Individual 401k also be made with after-tax (Roth) contributions?

 No. The profit sharing contribution cannot be made as a Roth contribution.

 A profit sharing contribution of up to 25% of compensation can also be made into an Individual 401k.
 The profit sharing portion of the Individual 401k contribution is not eligible to be made as a Roth contribution.
 Profit sharing contributions are made pre-tax and are tax deductible.
 In 2015 and 2016 the combined salary deferral and profit sharing contributions in an Individual 401k cannot exceed $53,000 and $59,000 if age 50 or older.